mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_4_converted.md

 text:     **Infiltrate**: Whenever this minion damages a General, put a random Battle Pet into your hand.

 name:     Snowpiercer
-text:     Your General gains +3 Attack.
+text:     Your General gains +3⚔️.

 name:     Volatile Crystal
 text:     During your opponent's turn, whenever an enemy moves to or is summoned nearby, detonate dealing 8 damage to itself and all nearby enemies.